kdvolder/tyRuBa/README.md

 for the language still lives there for now.
 There are some more documentation files there, describing the actual logic language.

+##NEW IN RELEASE 7.4

+  Essentially, this is just the 7.3 release with few changes to remove the cobwebs from a code base that hasn't been looked at in years.
+  The main goal for this release was to get things setup with a proper CI process resulting in builds properly publishing artefacts to maven central.

 ##NEW IN RELEASE 7.3

   Bugfixes, in particular one bugfix having to do with TyRuBa very inconsiderately